globalizejs/globalize/readme.md

 gem 'globalize'
 ```

-(To use the ActiveRecord 3.x version of globalize, replace `globalize` with `globalize3` in the Gemfile.)
+(To use the ActiveRecord 3.x version of globalize, replace `globalize` with `globalize3` in the Gemfile and see the `3-0-stable` branch of [the repository on GitHub](https://github.com/globalize/globalize/tree/3-0-stable).)

 ## Model translations